ssbucarlos/smash-ultimate-blender/README.md

 Blender Plugin that contains utilities for Smash Ultimate models and animations.

-**Blender 3.1 support is planned for a future update but not supported at this time.
-You can download Blender 3.0 from https://download.blender.org/release/Blender3.0/**

 ## Installation
 Check the [wiki](https://github.com/ssbucarlos/smash-ultimate-blender/wiki) for tutorials and usage instructions.
 1. Click the green Code button and select Download ZIP.
 Don't unzip the file.